 The first hint in modern science that light was not instantaneous, but rather had a finite speed, is found in the work of the Italian Giovanni Cassini; however, he had little faith in it.
-After having proclaimed before the French Academy of Sciences that the abnormalities observed in the times of the eclipses of Jupiter’s moons were due “to the fact that light arrives from the satellites with a delay,” he abandoned this line of thought.
+After having proclaimed before the French Academy of Sciences that the abnormalities observed in the times of the eclipses of Jupiter’s moons were due to “the fact that light arrives from the satellites with a delay,” he abandoned this line of thought.
 Not so his assistant, the Danish astronomer Ole Rømer, who in 1676 achieved the first rough measurement of the speed of light.

-The credit for having calculated the speed of light with some precision rests with the American Albert Michelson (19 December 1852 – 9 May 1931), for which he would receive, in 1907, the first Nobel science prize for his country.
+The credit for having calculated the speed of light with some precision rests with the American Albert Michelson (19 December 1852 – 9 May 1931), for which he would receive, in 1907, the first Nobel Prize in a science for his country.
 Michelson began his work in 1877 while studying at the Naval Academy in Annapolis.
 At that time, scientists believed in the existence of a luminiferous ether that served to support light waves, just as the air propagates sound.
 Since the Earth must move through this fluid, it was expected that light would have a different speed in the direction of this “ether wind” and in its perpendicular.
 In his most famous experiment, carried out in 1887 along with Edward Morley, Michelson measured the interference of the phases of light waves in two perpendicular directions.
 The result was that there were no appreciable differences, thus the ether does not exist and light moves at the same speed in all directions.

 This conclusion arrived along with the discovery of the photon: particles do not need a medium through which to move.
 Michelson’s successive measurements were refined by others until, in 1975, a final value was adopted: 299,792.458 km/s.
 This value is no longer modified, since in 1983 it was used as a constant to define the new value of the metre in the International System of Units.
 As for Einstein, what he did was postulate in his special relativity theory that the speed of light is a constant, the “c” coined decades earlier by James Clerk Maxwell, and it is independent of the movement of its source for any observer; in other words, since there is no ether, there is no fixed reference system in the universe.